Exergy: Applications in natural resource utilization

+it is necessary to remember "Exergy Ecology and Democracy".

+by Goran Wall, a short essay, which evidences the strict relation that relates exergy disruption with environmental and social disruption.

-Researchers in ecological economics and environmental accounting perform exergy-cost analyses in order to evaluate the impact of human activity on the current natural environment.
+From this activity it has derived a fundamental research activity in ecological economics and environmental accounting perform exergy-cost analyses in order to evaluate the impact of human activity on the current and future natural environment.
 As with ambient air, this often requires the unrealistic substitution of properties from a natural environment in place of the reference state environment of Carnot.
 For example, ecologists and others have developed reference conditions for the ocean and for the Earth's crust.
 Exergy values for human activity using this information can be useful for comparing policy alternatives based on the efficiency of utilizing natural resources to perform work.
 Typical questions that may be answered are: